lifadev/archive_aws-lambda-go-shim/README.md

 ## Performance

 > DISCLAIMER:
-  We do not intend to compare Go with other languages but to appreciate the overhead of our shim compared to officialy supported AWS Lambda languages.
+  We do not intend to compare Go with other languages but to appreciate the overhead of our shim compared to officially supported AWS Lambda languages.

 :sunglasses: It is the 2nd fastest way to run an AWS Lambda function and makes the Node.js *spawn process* technique